asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ## Card

 The card is a user interface element that contains information and actions related to a single topic.
-They allow users to easily discover content and features.
+Cards allow users to easily discover content and features.

 {: .note }
 Cards look good on any screen size and resolution, but nevertheless, remember to test their responsiveness.